ritikk7/CourseGPT/README.md

     - As a student user, I want to be able to select multiple different courses and receive helpful assistance in all of them so that I can learn more about all the courses I am taking, rather than just one.
-    - ⚠️NOTE ⚠️ Trained on ALL CPSC 455 data, and some CPSC 213 data.
+    - ⚠️NOTE ⚠️ Trained on ALL CPSC 455 website data, and some CPSC 213 course-specific data.
 Can easily be trained on more.

 3. Developer/Admin Analytics Page ✅
     - As an admin/developer user, I want an enhanced analytics page